babel/website/docs/runtime.md

 ## Why

-Sometimes Babel may inject some code in the output that is the same and thus can be potentially re-used.
+Sometimes Babel may inject some code in the output that is the same across files, and thus can be potentially re-used.

 For example, with the class transform (without loose mode):